Trump Tower meeting: Congressional investigation

 The Senate Intelligence Committee held a private hearing with Kushner on July 24.
 In the meeting he responded to questions by the Committee about his contacts with Russian officials and insisted that he had not colluded with foreign agents.
 He publicly released an 11-page written statement detailing four meetings he had with Russian officials during the campaign and transition periods, including the Trump Tower meeting.
 He said he had not known all the details about that meeting because he did not read all of the email chain that Trump Jr. had forwarded to him.
 The Intelligence Committee also met privately with Manafort on July 25.

 The Committee on the Judiciary scheduled a hearing on July 26 on the subject "Oversight of the Foreign Agents Registration Act and Attempts to Influence U.S. Elections: Lessons Learned from Current and Prior Administrations".
 Trump Jr. and Manafort were originally scheduled to testify at that hearing, but each negotiated to meet privately with the committee on July 25 instead.
 They have also arranged to turn over requested documents to the committee.
 Among the documents Manafort turned over to congressional investigators were notes he took during the June 2016 meeting.
 Manafort and Trump Jr. are expected to testify in public eventually.
 William Browder testified before the Committee on the Judiciary on July 27, claiming that Veselnitskaya was representing the Kremlin's interests in the meeting, which was arranged for persuading the future lifting of the Magnitsky Act.

 On September 7, 2017, Donald Trump Jr. testified privately under questioning from Senate Judiciary Committee staffers.
 The New York Times reported that in his testimony, Trump Jr. acknowledged he had indeed sought the meeting in the hopes to obtain information about Clinton's "fitness".

-During sworn testimony before the House Oversight Committee on February 27, 2019, Michael Cohen repeated his assertion of July 2018 that the president was aware of the Tower meeting in advance.
-His prepared remarks included the following account: